LISTS OF FAVOURITES

 Peach or apricot - I love this subtle pinkish tone

 Bright yellow is too rich.
-But pale yellow - maize yellow it may be called - is nice
+But pale yellow - sometimes called maize yellow - is nice

 Chartreuse - yellow-green.
 Cool and natural.
 Green shades are my favourite shades

-I like pale grey tones - White is too bright.
-Cool and understated, pale grey is just right!
+I like pale grey tones - white's too bright, pale grey is just right!

 Orange is my favourite bright colour.
 You'll see lots of orange - and green - on my pages